inet2018/BodyFatScale_SDK_Demo_Android/README.md

     }
 // Get the device to return historical data or body fat data.
 True is historical data.
+//Body fat data will only be generated after the current user is synchronized after STATE_INDICATION_SUCCESS
     @Override
     protected void onGetFatData (boolean isHistory, BodyFatData bodyFatData) {